sammoth/foo_mpv/README.md

 - Thumbnail generator for providing album art for videos to foobar, with an on-disk cache.
 - Thumbnails are provided as a fallback to other art sources, which allows you to combine both box art and thumbnails within playlist views (see screenshot).
 - Thumbnail picker for visually choosing a thumbnail for a video.
 The time is saved in foobar's database.
-- Algorithm for automatically choosing 'good' thumbnails with broad tonal range, ie. no black/white frames.
+- Algorithm for automatically choosing 'good' thumbnails and avoiding black/white frames.
 - DefaultUI element, Columns UI panel, standalone popup and fullscreen mode.
 - Single video instance moves to the largest currently visible UI element unless manually pinned to one area via the context menu, making it simple to switch between a small instance and larger instance in your layout.
 - Developed to work well in Wine.